 Frequently Asked Questions

-- Las Colinas in Irving carries a structurally distinct operating profile from the Uptown Dallas financial concentration.
+Las Colinas in Irving carries a structurally distinct operating profile from the Uptown Dallas financial concentration.
 The corridor's account base is anchored on the energy-sector corporate footprint — ExxonMobil's broader Texas operating footprint, the major midstream operators, the energy-services contractor base, and the long-tail of independent E&P principals whose Dallas-metro presence sits in Las Colinas rather than downtown — alongside a meaningful telecommunications and broader corporate-headquarters concentration.
 Dispatch into the Las Colinas Urban Center, the Williams Square corridor, and the broader Highway 114 and MacArthur Boulevard geometry runs against a freight pattern that is materially closer to DFW airport than to DAL, with billed-hour economics on airport transfers structurally favoring DFW routing.
-Premier Transportation Dallas and AJL International both run dedicated Las Colinas account dispatch; programs supporting energy-sector principals with material Irving cadence should validate the operator's Las Colinas operating posture before contracting.
+AJL International runs dedicated Las Colinas account dispatch from its Irving HQ; programs supporting energy-sector principals with material Irving cadence should validate the operator's Las Colinas operating posture before contracting.